Mohlissa/bash-if-statement/README.md

 ### Hi there.

-#The details of my two scripts are these:

-#Script: `assignment.sh`
+# Bash Script Assignments
+This repository contains two bash scripting which one is meant for checking the existence of a file and the second for counting the numbers of files in a directory...

+#Script1: `check_file_exists.sh`
 ###  Description
+This script checks for the existence of a file named `molissa.txt' and performs a few validations on it

-This script performs the following checks:
+### This script performs the following checks:
 - The main purpose of this script is to check if a file named molissa.txt exist.
 - The script also perform the following checks alongside:
   1. Shows an error message if the filename argument is empty.
-    2. Ensures the user provides exactly one argument.

-### caution: Making sure i used the file name as the argument

-#Script: `cloud_assignment.sh`
+  2. Ensures only ONE argument is used provided.

+# ran using ./assignment.sh molissa.txt

+#Script2: `count_files_in_directory.sh`
 ### 📝 Description
+This script counts the number of files inside the directory named cloudassignment and the path to it is/home/molissa/cloudassignment)

-This script performs the following checks:
+### This script performs the following checks:

-- The mainn purpose of this script is to count how many files are in a directory.
-And "directoryname" is cloudassignment..
+- Make sure that a directory path is provided as an argument.
 - The script also perform the following checks alongside:
     1. Counts and prints the number of files in that directory using "find" command..
-    2. Validates that a directory path is provided as an argument.
     3. If the directory exist

+# ran using ./cloud_assignment.sh /home/molissa/cloudassignment

+# Caution
+my scripts do have execute permission
-### caution: Making sure i take absolute path to the directory as the argument
+As instructed i provided absolute path for directory arguments in script 2

 ### bash